-Elisabeth Elliott, eelliott@upsem.edu, (804) 278-4231 John Carroll, jcarroll@upsem.edu, (804) 278-4242
+Executive Assistant to the Vice President and Academic Dean, (804) 278-4231 John Carroll, jcarroll@upsem.edu, (804) 278-4242

 Students admitted to UPSem are expected to be able to achieve success in their academic pursuits.
 Some academic support, especially with writing skills and the biblical languages, is available through the Program for Excellence in Teaching and Learning (PETAL).
 Students who may need tutoring will bear the costs for such assistance and, in all cases, students remain solely responsible for the quality of their academic work.
-If you are in need of academic support, please contact John Carroll, Director of the Program for Teaching and Learning.
+If you are in need of academic support, please contact John Carroll, Director of the Program for Excellence in Teaching and Learning.